Calculating in situ diversification and historical dispersal

 represent historical variables at assemblage scale.

-Let’s start by calculating the age of each cell considering the macroevolutionary dynamics of in-situ diversification during time .
-The age here corresponds to the mean arrival time of each species occupying a given assemblage.
-By arrival time we mean the time in which the an ancestor arrived and stablished (no more dispersal events in between) at the assemblage within a region in which the current species occur today.
-For the original description of this metric see Van Dijk et al. 2021
+Here, colonization age of assemblages corresponds to the mean arrival time of the species occupying a given assemblage.
+By arrival time, we refer to the time at which an ancestor arrived and became established in the assemblage—i.e., with no subsequent dispersal events—within the region where the species currently occurs.
+For the original description of this metric, see Van Dijk et al. 2021

 # converting numbers to character